The Community of Capital: On Jacques Camatte [II]

 Historical materialism is a glorification of the wandering in which humanity has been engaged for more than a century: the growth of productive forces as the condition sine qua non of liberation.
 But by definition all quantitative growth takes place in the sphere of the indefinite, the false infinite.
 Who will measure the "size" of the productive forces to determine whether or not the great day has come?3

 If we are faced with a "limited form of production" then its limit must be internal, i.e., it must be a determinate negation that arises from the economic movement.
 After all, if this limit originated separately or outside of it, it would no longer fit the pattern in question.
 As Bordiga (and Engels before him) noted, in Marx there is in fact no philosophy of exploitation: class antagonism takes shape in perfect fulfillment of the law of the exchange of equivalents, without any extra-economic supplement.
 The fact that Maximilien Rubel, another interlocutor very present in Camatte's analysis, felt the need to unmask the ethical presuppositions of Marx's categories (exploitation in primis) offers a further confirmation of the problem.
-Otherwise, if we were accept that the productive forces underlying the revolution were the same as those deployed by capital, it would only be a matter of correcting the political mediator and the accompanying social structures so as to adjust them to appropriate material level, something the capitalist form is perfectly capable of accomplishing without any rupture necessary.
+Otherwise, if we were accept that the productive forces underlying the revolution were the same as those deployed by capital, it would only be a matter of correcting the political mediator and the accompanying social structures so as to adjust them to the appropriate material level, something the capitalist form is perfectly capable of accomplishing without any rupture necessary.
 This was in fact the case with fascism, understood as a decisive stage in the fulfillment of the community of capital.
 In other words, just as the universalization of the proletariat and the creation of a community rooted in labor did not point the way to the realization of any socialist program (except for a mystified one), so the revolutionary process modeled upon the productive forces has as its only referential subject the economy itself:

 It merely carries-out whatever the ruling powers need to do in order for the community of capital to achieve the determined development of its laws.
 The contestation of the old structures leads to the introduction of more adequate structures.4